FFO per share increases 7% and 9% year-over-year for the three months and year ended December 31, 2015, respectively

 Retail and Office

-On a comparable space basis (i.e. leases for which there was a former tenant) during the fourth quarter of 2014, our retail and office leasing spreads are shown below:
+On a comparable space basis (i.e. leases for which there was a former tenant) during the fourth quarter of 2015 and trailing four quarters ending December 31, 2015, our retail and office leasing spreads are shown below:

 Same-Store Operating Income